 We periodically review the carrying values of our intangible assets and goodwill to determine whether such carrying values exceed the fair market value.
 Our goodwill is subject to an annual review for goodwill impairment.
 If impairment testing indicates that the carrying value exceeds its fair value, the intangible assets or goodwill is deemed impaired.
-For example, in the third quarter of fiscal 2012, the Company took an impairment charge of \$2,387,000 on capitalized software development costs that were written down to zero.
+For example, in the third quarter of the fiscal year ended April 30, 2012, the Company took an impairment charge of \$2,387,000 on capitalized software development costs that were written down to zero.
 Accordingly, an impairment charge would be recognized in the period identified, which could reduce our profitability.

-In fiscal 2013, the goodwill associated with the MMB acquisition was deemed to be impaired.
+In the fiscal year ended April 30, 2013, the goodwill associated with the MMB acquisition was deemed to be impaired.
 Therefore, we recorded a charge to earnings and a reduction of the intangible asset in the amount of \$438,000.